Amendment 23 FAQs

 In 2009, the legislature reinterpreted Amendment 23 to mean that only the base amount was covered by the mandatory increases — not the factors.
 Under this interpretation, the legislature could (and did) cut total spending from one year to the next and claim compliance with Amendment 23 — despite voter intent to increase funding.

 Starting in 2009, in order to make across-the-board cuts from all districts, the legislature added a new “budget stabilization” or “negative factor” to the School Finance Act formula.
 In effect, the legislature now decides how much it wants to spend on school finance, and then adjusts the negative factor to meet that funding target.
 Notably, the legislature did not make the cuts by simply scaling back the factors (e.g., reducing the percentage added for each at-risk student).
-Instead, as can be seen in this spreadsheet from the Colorado Department of Education, the cuts are made by calculating what is required under Amendment 23 and then cutting each district’s per pupil amount by the percent necessary to get to the desired funding target.
+Instead, the cuts are made by calculating what is required under Amendment 23 and then cutting each district’s per pupil amount by the percent necessary to get to the desired funding target.
 (Because of the complexity of the school finance formula, some districts’ funding calculation diverges from this general rule).
+This spreadsheet shows the negative factor cuts for each school district.

 As seen in the graph below, for the 2015-16 school year, the negative factor was responsible for a $1,000 reduction in per pupil funding, which results in funding for schools that is about $855 million below what Amendment 23 requires.
 That has resulted in larger class sizes, narrower curriculum, reduced instruction time, and less support and individual attention for students.
 Now that the state’s revenue is recovering, it is time for the legislature to create a plan to “buy down” the negative factor and allow students to recover.
 Notably, the Governor’s proposed budget for 2016-17 includes an increase in the negative factor to $1046 per pupil.